 - Undergo specialized training, including 16 hours of classroom instruction and 16 hours of precepted training.

 - While bi-lingual is an asset, all applicants must be proficient in English.

 HELP volunteer contact:

 For more information on the HELP program and how you can participate, please contact:

 CPMC Volunteer Services

 The mortality rate for patients suffering from hospital-induced delirium is an astounding 65 percent.
-By making a gift to HELP, you can support a program that trains volunteers to keep elderly patients alert and increase their functional independence.
-(Gifts are eligible for Sutter health Matching Grant program.)
+By making a gift to HELP, you can support a program that trains volunteers to keep elderly patients alert and increases their functional independence.
+Learn more about giving to CPMC's Hospital Elder Life Program (HELP).